talkxo/rishiraj-blog-machine/_posts/2025-08-14-seo-site-answers.md

 ## URLs That Make Sense

 Your URLs should tell both humans and AI what question youre answering. /how-to/improve-seo/technical-elements/ is better than /post-847/ because it shows content hierarchy.
-Clean redirects when you change things—broken links kill trust.
+Clean redirects when you change things - broken links kill trust.

 ## Internal Links as Answer Paths